 I believe it was connected with at least four robberies but personally I can only remember the last 3 times it made the news.

-The last time it was held up was in March 1980 when 3 malay men fired off their weapons in the process.
+The last time it was held up was in March 1980 when 3 malay men fired off their weapons in the process of robbing the bank of $40,000.
 Two of the bank staff were injured but fortunately not fatally.
-The 3 men were later captured and were sentenced to jail from 10 years to life imprisonment for the one who fired the gun.
+The 3 men were later captured and extradited from Malaysia and were sentenced to jail from 10 years to life imprisonment for the one who fired the gun.

 In 1974, two men from the nearby Rheem Hume company were robbed just leaving the bank after withdrawing the company's staff wages.
 In this incident, the robbers had also fired guns during their getaway.
 The robbers too were eventually caught, sentenced and imprisoned.